 Do: "I'm so sorry that our team fell short yesterday.
 We have high standards, and we didn't meet them with that delivery time.
 Let's get this sorted out right now."

-When you do apologize, own up to any shortcomings on your company's end.
+When you apologize, own up to any shortcomings on your company's end.
 Even though it may be hard to do when you're up against an irrational reaction, it's the honest way forward.

-"I looped in our VP of Engineering, and we had to have a very direct conversation with the client that a timeline was unrealistic.
-We shared that were committed to resolving all the issues and providing a timeline when we had the data we needed."
+"I looped in our VP of Engineering, and we had to have a straightforward conversation with the client that a timeline was unrealistic.
+We shared that we're committed to resolving all the issues and providing a timeline when we had the data we needed."